Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 The bold moon card is possibly the most well-recognized of all <span lang="ja-Latn">hanafuda</span> cards.
-It is the standard card chosen as a representive emoji: 🎴 On printed cards, the fields of grass are often simplified into solid black circles.
+It is the standard card chosen as a representative emoji: 🎴 On printed cards, the fields of grass are often simplified into solid black circles.
 Because of the resemblance of this to the head of a bald man, another nickname for this month is ‘baldy’ (<span lang="ja">
 坊主</span> {%pronounce pronouncer="skpronounce" word="bōzu" lang="ja-Latn"